cisco-ie/cisco-tp-client/readme.md

 - [Anush Ganapathi Agraharam Sivasankar - :octocat: anushramsurat1](https://github.com/anushramsurat1)

 ## Contribute
-Pull requests are welcomed and encouraged, please feel free to submit any issues on bugs, feature enhancements, etc. PRs should include associated unit-test and pass code style requirements.
-Therefore, for all PRs please run `$ npm test` or the CI will fail.
+Pull requests are welcomed and encouraged, please feel free to submit any issues on bugs, feature enhancements, etc. PRs should include associated unit-test and pass all code style requirements.
+Therefore, for all PRs should run `$ npm test` prior to submissions.

-Do not hesistate to ask 🙃!
+Please do not hesistate to reach out for help 🙃!

 ## License